eyereasoner/eye/reasoning/arcus/ldes/README.md

 ---

-> **NOTE:** This LDES example demonstrates how to **encode temporal policies, provenance, and transactional behavior** in RDF and query it using eyelet logic rules.
+> **NOTE:** This LDES example demonstrates how to **encode temporal policies, provenance, and transactional behavior** in RDF and query it using arcus logic rules.

 > **TIP:** You can extend this model with verification rules, retention enforcement, or time-based triggers using `xsd:duration` and external reasoning.